katerina2901/HPPL_project/README.md

 - Batch insertion of data into ClickHouse to speed up loading.

 ## Technical Requirements
-- Installed and synchronised full-format Bitcoin Core node.
+- Installed and synchronised full Bitcoin Core node.
 - A running and available ClickHouse server.
 - Python 3.9+